Gaylord Perry, two-time Cy Young winner, dies at 84

-GAFFNEY, S.C.
-(AP) — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball and telling stories about the pitch, died Thursday.
+GAFFNEY, S.C. — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball who wrote a book about using the pitch, died Thursday.
 He was 84.

 Perry died at his home in Gaffney at about 5 a.m.
-Thursday, Cherokee County Coroner Dennis Fowler said.
+Thursday of natural causes, Cherokee County Coroner Dennis Fowler said.
 He did not provide additional details.
-A statement from the Perry family said he “passed away peacefully at his home after a short illness.”

-The native of Williamston, North Carolina, made history as the first player to win the Cy Young in both leagues, with Cleveland in 1972 after a 24-16 season and with San Diego in 1978 — going 21-6 for his fifth and final 20-win season just after turning 40.

-“Before I won my second Cy Young, I thought I was too old — I didn’t think the writers would vote for me,” Perry said in an article on the National Baseball Hall of Fame website.
-“But they voted on my performance, so I won it.”

 “Gaylord Perry was a consistent workhorse and a memorable figure in his Hall of Fame career,” MLB Commissioner Rob Manfred said in a statement, adding, “he will be remembered among the most accomplished San Francisco Giants ever ... and remained a popular teammate and friend throughout his life.”